EnterpriseIntegrationLab/icity/README.md

 <img src="./diagrams/6_icity_modules_detail.png" width="500">

-The full report, along with current and past versions of the ontology can be accessed in the /docs/ folder.
+The full report, along with current and past versions of the ontology can be accessed in the [docs folder](./docs/).

+The iCity TPSO is serving as initial input to several ISO Standards Projects.
+Continued development towards this is captured in the ontologies in the [cdm folder](./docs/cdm/).